Thirroul

 Thirroul ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Thirroul's population was found to be less diverse culturally, with 82.4% born in Australia, 92.4% being citizens, and 93.2% speaking English only at home.
-Christianity was the predominant religion, comprising 46.3%.
-Judaism was overrepresented at 0.2%, compared to 0.1% regionally.
+Thirroul's cultural diversity was found to be below average, with 82.4% of its population born in Australia, 92.4% being citizens, and 93.2% speaking English only at home.
+Christianity was the main religion in Thirroul, comprising 46.3% of people.
+Judaism was notably overrepresented in Thirroul with 0.2%, compared to Regional NSW's 0.1%.

 Frequently Asked Questions - Diversity